 Near Farragut in Knox County, Tennessee — The American South (East South Central)

 Topics and series.
-This historical marker is listed in this topic list: War, US Civil.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical date for this entry is May 15, 1900.
+This historical marker is listed in these topic lists: Patriots & Patriotism • War, US Civil.
+In addition, it is included in the Tennessee Civil War Trails series list.
+A significant historical date for this entry is July 5, 1801.

 Location.
-Marker is missing.
-It was located near 35° 51.173′ N, 84° 5.063′ W. Marker was near Farragut, Tennessee, in Knox County.
-Marker could be reached from Christus Way south of South Northshore Drive (Route 332).
+35° 51.167′ N, 84° 5.183′ W. Marker is near Farragut, Tennessee, in Knox County.
+Marker can be reached from the intersection of South Northshore Drive (Tennessee Route 332) and Maple Seed Road, on the right when traveling east.
+This marker is located within Admiral Farragut Park.
 Touch for map.
-Marker was at or near this postal address: Christus Way, Knoxville TN 37922, United States of America.
+Marker is at or near this postal address: 9950 South Northshore Drive, Knoxville TN 37922, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Admiral Farragut's Birthplace (about 600 feet away, measured in a direct line); The Old Cumberland Presbyterian Meeting House (approx. 3.2 miles away); Ball Camp (approx. 4 miles away); Memorial for Cofounders of Campbell Station (approx. 4.1 miles away); The Baker-Peters-Rogers House (approx. 4.1 miles away); States View (approx. 4.2 miles away); The Marcus Warren House (approx. 4.3 miles away); Archibald Roane (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+The Old Cumberland Presbyterian Meeting House (approx. 3.1 miles away); Memorial for Cofounders of Campbell Station (approx. 4 miles away); Ball Camp (approx. 4 miles away); The Baker-Peters-Rogers House (approx. 4.1 miles away); States View (approx. 4.2 miles away); The Marcus Warren House (approx. 4.3 miles away); Archibald Roane (approx. 4.4 miles away); David Glasgow Farragut (approx. 4.4 miles away).
 Touch for a list and map of all markers in Farragut.